isl-org/Open3D/3rdparty/README.md

 llvm                        75e164f6                            Apache-2 license
 The LLVM Project is a collection of modular and reusable compiler and toolchain technologies.
-We only use the SmallVector class from llvm. https://github.com/llvm/llvm-project
+We only use the SmallVector class from llvm, placed in cpp/open3d/core. https://github.com/llvm/llvm-project
 --------------------------------------------------------------------------------
 ```